fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/migration-guide-to-0.50.md

 )
 ```

-### GridColumn / GridRow renamed to Column / Row
+### Attached properties dropped the class name prefix

-We simplified the View API a bit by renaming `GridColumn` and `GridRow` to respectively `Column` and `Row`.
+We simplified the View API a bit by renaming all attached properties from ClassName+PropertyName (e.g. `GridRow`) to only the attached property name (e.g. `Row`).

-The `Grid` part was only meaningful for Xamarin.Forms to differentiate the actual height/width from the requested column/row.
-In Fabulous.XamarinForms, this differentiation wasn't useful since you only provide a representation of the view you want.

 _Old:_
 ```fsharp